Chipping Barnet

 Chipping Barnet or High Barnet is a suburban market town in north London, forming part of the London Borough of Barnet, England.
-It is a suburban development built around a 12th-century settlement, and is located 10+1/2 mi north-northwest of Charing Cross, 3 mi east from Borehamwood, 5.2 mi west from Enfield and 3.2 mi south from Potters Bar.
+It is a suburban development built around a 12th-century settlement, and is located 10+1/2 mi north of Charing Cross, 3 mi east from Borehamwood, 5.2 mi west from Enfield and 3.2 mi south from Potters Bar.
 Its population, including its localities East Barnet, New Barnet, Hadley Wood, Monken Hadley, Cockfosters and Arkley, was 47,359 in 2011.

-Its name is very often abbreviated to just Barnet, which is also the name of the borough of which it forms a part; the town has been part of Greater London since 1965 after the abolition of Barnet Urban District then in Hertfordshire.
-Chipping Barnet is also the name of the Parliamentary constituency covering the local area – the word "Chipping" denotes the presence of a market, one that was established here at the end of the 12th century and persists to this day.
+Its name is very often abbreviated to just Barnet, which is also the name of the borough of which it forms a part; the town has been part of Greater London since 1965, after the abolition of Barnet Urban District, then in Hertfordshire.
+Chipping Barnet is also the name of the Parliamentary constituency covering the local area: the word "Chipping" denotes the presence of a market, one that was established here at the end of the 12th century and persists to this day.
 Chipping Barnet is one of the highest urban settlements in London, with the town centre having an elevation of about 427 ft.